f-bader/SentinelARConverter/README.md

 ## Changelog

+### 2.4.0
+ * FEATURE: Support for MITRE sub-Techniques and update default ARM version to `2024-01-01-preview` Thanks to [@Konverto-MartinGasser)](https://github.com/Konverto-MartinGasser) SentinelARConverter now supports MITRE sub-techniques which were introduced in ARM template version `2023-12-01-preview`.

 ### 2.3.0
  * FEATURE: Add the option to specify a parameter file.
 This gives a maximum of flexbility to manipulate existing YAML files.